+This standard is now an aged standard, as it is over 10 years old.
 Since this standard was published in 2013, there have been significant advancements impacting on the ongoing relevance and need for this standard.
-This includes, for example, the introduction of the National Disability Insurance Scheme (2013) improving access to supports and products, the establishment of MACA and AuSAP, MACA's specialist training courses, new published research, and developments in Australian standards.
+This includes, for example, the introduction of the National Disability Insurance Scheme (2013) improving access to supports and products, the establishment of MACA and its Australian Safety Assessment Program (AuSAP), MACA's specialist training courses, new published research, and developments in Australian standards.

 6.1.2.
-AS 8005:2020 Accessories for child restraints for use in motor vehicles [7]
+AS 8005 Accessories for child restraints for use in motor vehicles [7]